Aneesh Sheth: A Voice for South Asian and Trans Representation

 Photo courtesy of Aneesh Sheth

-Aneesh Sheth is an Indian American actress who has been acting on the stage since she was 7.
-Aneesh is a proud queer activist, working with the Trevor Project where she went through her transition.
-She is a singer, actress, producer, writer who has enjoyed success on NBC, Netflix and Broadway and continues to work for more South Asian trans representation in media.
+Aneesh Sheth is an Indian American actress and advocate for LGBTQ+ equality.
+She is a singer, actress, producer, writer who has enjoyed success on NBC, Netflix, and Broadway.
+Aneesh is a strong proponent for increased South Asian trans representation in media.

 LTA: “Starting off, could you introduce yourself, your pronouns and explain what you do?”